Second Session, 43rd Parliament

 A family in my riding is directly affected by this cut.
 Their family, like many others from northern B.C., have no choice but to travel long distances for specialized care, something we’ve talked about a lot in this House.
 Their son is scheduled to undergo a colonoscopy and MRI in Vancouver this May.
 This involves significant travel, approximately 13 hours, and requires flights, accommodations, meals and time away from work.

 Hon.
 Josie Osborne: There have been no cuts to the travel assistance program.
 This is a vital program that health authorities and the Ministry of Health offer to support people who need to travel for medically necessary services.
-And I encourage any person who needs to access that to reach out to the established phone lines and email addresses that are published to work with people to access that support.
+I encourage any person who needs to access that to reach out, to the established phone lines and email addresses that are published, to work with people to access that support.

-In addition to that, we are working urgently to build out hospitals and surgical suites, to bring in new diagnostic technology closer to home into rural communities and to regional referral hospitals.
+In addition to that, we are working urgently to build out hospitals and surgical suites, to bring in new diagnostic technology closer to home, into rural communities, into regional referral hospitals.
 The upgrades that we have made to hospitals in the North, providing more access closer to home for people, continues to be a strong focus for this government.

 If the member has a specific case that she would like to bring forward to my office, I welcome that and will happily work with her together on it.